Botfuel/tutorials/connecting-webchat/connecting-webchat.md

 ## <i class="fas fa-heart"></i> Support us

 Did you have a good time using Botfuel to build Chatbots?
-You can support our developers by staring our open source SDK on <a href="https://github.com/Botfuel/botfuel-dialog" target="_blank">Github <i class="fab fa-github"></i></a>
+You can support our developers by starring our open source SDK on <a href="https://github.com/Botfuel/botfuel-dialog" target="_blank">Github <i class="fab fa-github"></i></a>

 ## Lean more